9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product-recalls:

-Total load time is 2.049 seconds
+Total load time is 0.987 seconds

-97% of CSS is unused, 8 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

-65% of JS is unused
+60% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/product-recalls